-- SCSBIT employs qualified and professional staff, ensuring that our customer service remains second to none.
-The latest audited financials on June 30, 2019, for the workers' compensation trust fund reflect a net position of \$43.8 million.
+- SCSBIT continues to keep its entire qualified and professional staff, ensuring that customer service remains second to none.
+The latest audited financials on June 30, 2020, for the workers' compensation trust fund reflect a net position of \$57.1 million.
 The investment income earned from both funds helps to offset premiums for member districts.
-The workers' compensation trust insures 59 school districts, which represents 75 percent of all S.C.
-Districts. - SCSBIT rolled out a new product in July 2019 called STOPit for its property and casualty customers.
-STOPit is an anonymous reporting system that allows students and staff the ability to report bullying, inappropriate sexual situations and other matters on their cell phones or on a laptop computer. - SCSBIT remains the choice of school districts across the state of South Carolina.
+The workers' compensation trust insures 57 school districts which represents 74% of all SC Districts. - SCSBIT rolled out a new product in July 2019 called STOPit for its property and casualty customers.
+STOPit is an anonymous reporting system that allows students and staff the ability to report bullying, inappropriate sexual situations, and other matters on their cell phones or on a laptop computer. - On March 18, 2021, the SCSBIT Board voted to allocate \$5 million in loyalty coupons to all members of the workers' compensation trust program.
+Allocating these funds was contingent on the member school district renewing with SCSBIT in 2021-22. - SCSBIT welcomes the return of Greenwood County School District 52 and Union County Schools rejoining the Trust for 2021-22.
+Additionally, Hampton Two transferred its property & casualty coverage from the State to SCSBIT when Hampton One and Hampton Two consolidated to form Hampton County School District. - SCSBIT remains the choice of school districts across the State of South Carolina.
 Commercial brokers continue to change insurance providers in an effort to lower premiums and earn more profit.
-SCSBIT continues to offer exceptional service and remains the insurer that the majority of school districts place their insurance coverage with.
+SCSBIT continues to offer exceptional service and remains the insurer that the majority of school districts rely on for their insurance coverage.